 Awards will be given to the top three overall winners of each race.
 Age group awards and Relay awards are as follows.

-SPRINT, OLYMPIC, & HALF TRIATHLON AGE GROUP AWARDS:
+SPRINT, OLYMPIC, & LONG TRIATHLON AGE GROUP AWARDS:

 CLYDESDALE & ATHENA AWARDS: